pioui/uncertainty/README.md

 # Uncertainty - Under Construction
-A repository for modified variance as uncertainty measure by Saloua & Pigi
+This repository contains a modified variance as an uncertainty measure, developed by Saloua & Pigi.

 ## Set up

 ### Envirioment

-If you haven't created it already, create conda envirioment
+If you haven't created it already, please create a conda environment using the following command
 ```
 conda env create -f environment.yml
 ```
-Activate envirioment
+Activate the environment:
 ```
 conda activate uncertainty
 ```

 ### Installation

-Install python package for uncertainty:
+To install the Python package for uncertainty, execute the following command:
 ```
 python3 setup.py build install
 ```
-Or if you plan to change anthing under uncertainty/uncertainty folder install editable version
+Alternatively, if you plan to make changes under the uncertainty/uncertainty folder, install the editable version:
 ```
 pip install -e .
 ```
 ### Configuaration
-Edit data directories and output at the configurations files for each dataset you want to use:
+Edit the data directories and output configurations in the respective configuration files for each dataset you want to use:
 ```
 uncertainty
 │